UVADS/orientation-technical/workshop-hpc/README.md

 7. 52.23 gigaflops/watt
 8. gigabit ethernet

-**Exercise** Divide these up and do a little research in pairs, then report results.
+**Exercise:** Divide these up and do a little research in pairs, then report results.

 ## Repeat the exercise but with the local UVA HPC resource